ABOUT IAN SPEIGHT

-During my service I had 5 fantastic years with the dedicated Motorcycle Section where I completed my advanced bike and car courses, obtaining a Class 1 qualification in both disciplines as well as completing a number of related courses such as High Speed Pursuit, VIP Escort and I even managed an off road riding course with the Army!
-I also spent many hours and miles escorting weird and wonderful abnormal loads around the county's roads.
+During my service I spent 5 fantastic years with the dedicated Motorcycle Section where I completed my advanced bike and car courses, obtaining a Class 1 qualification in both disciplines as well as completing a number of related courses such as High Speed Pursuit, VIP Escort and I even managed an off road riding course with the Army!
+I also spent many hours escorting weird and wonderful abnormal loads around the county's roads.

-I first started delivering advanced rider training with BikeSafe in 1999 whilst serving with Humberside Police Motorcycle Section.
-When I left the Motorcycle Section I continued to assist with BikeSafe and even though I'm now retired, it is something I still do today in my capacity as a RoSPA/IAM Examiner.
+I first became involved with BikeSafe in 2000 as part of my role as a Police Motorcyclist.
+When I left the Motorcycle Section I continued to assist with BikeSafe and although now retired from the Police, it is something I am still involved with as a representative for RoSPA, IAM and ERS.

-In 2013 I became a RoSPA Motorcycle Examiner and also joined a local RoSPA group where I am now a Tutor and the Training Officer, responsible for training the Tutors as well as overseeing the associates training.
+In 2013 I became a RoSPA Motorcycle Examiner and also joined my local RoSPA group where I became a Tutor and the Training Officer.
+The Training Officer role sees me responsible for training the Tutors as well as overseeing the associates training.

 In 2016 I began working as a Tour Leader for Motorrad Tours.
 As the job title suggests I lead groups of motorcyclists around Europe on motorcycle tours.
 It's a great job and brings me into contact with a vast array of people and personalities from all walks of life.